n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.chargebee.md

 # Chargebee

-The Chargebee node allows you to automate work in Chargebee, and integrate Chargebee with other applications. n8n has built-in support for a wide range of Chargebee features, including creating customers, returning invoices, and canceling subscriptions.
+Use the Chargebee node to automate work in Chargebee, and integrate Chargebee with other applications. n8n has built-in support for a wide range of Chargebee features, including creating customers, returning invoices, and canceling subscriptions.

 On this page, you'll find a list of operations the Chargebee node supports and links to more resources.